polo74/doc/deploy_qemu_service.md

 ### Tutorial conditions

 The host machine is a fedora machine.
-If you are under a debian-like machine, you can use ufw instead of forewall-cmd.
+If you are under a debian-like machine, you can use ufw instead of firewall-cmd.

 For the tutorial, we will create as example an empty NGINX server.
 I let you adapt the procedure the software you want.

 ## I: Create the virtual machine and configure network

+To create the virtual machine and configure the routed network, we use the tool virt-manager.
+You alse can use virsh if you're CLI only.

+### Create the virtual machine

+### Create the routed network

+### Configure the virtual machine

 ## II: Open the port with firewall-cmd